TriTranDev/neuralnetwork/README.md

 # neuralnetwork

 ## What is it?
 This is back-propagation  neural network for only one hidden layer.
-I will update it for muilti hidden layer later.
+I will update it for multiple hidden layer later.

 ## Installation
 Use go get to install this package